AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - Lots of new buttons and icons.
 - Some fields will now show a colored text depending on their value.
 - DSPRE can now read extracted data from a directory, without loading a ROM.
+- DSPRE now warns you about ARM9 status mismatches.
 - Added new ALT key shortcuts (Hold alt to see which shortcuts are available).
 - Fixed Encounter Editor unpacking HG encounters for SS ROMs.
 - Fixed Overworld sprite search algorithm for most (if not all) supported ROMs.